z33pX/mpl_finance_ext/README.md

 Bar and histogram charts
 -

-As shown in example 4 in `examples.py` a histogram will be created with
+As shown in example 4 in `examples.py` a histogram will be created like
 ```
 mu, sigma = 100, 15
 x = mu + sigma * np.random.randn(10000)